801labs/website/content/code-of-conduct.md

 ## Safety & Compliance
 **For any emergencies, always call 9-1-1**

-The Key Holding Volunteers shall ensure 801 Labs’s compliance with all fire codes, health codes, and relevant safety laws at all times.
+The Key Holding Volunteers shall ensure 801 Labs's compliance with all fire codes, health codes, and relevant safety laws at all times.

 It is the responsibility of all persons in the space to provide safe working conditions to every other person in the space at all times.
 Particularly, any two members can ask another person to stop doing something that makes them feel unsafe, regardless of what it is.
 Any conflicts that arise should be brought to the attention of a Key Holding Volunteer or Board member.